damey2011/django-bloxby/README.rst

 .. code-block:: javascript

     let pool = mysql.createPool({
-        host: '159.65.79.47',
+        host: 'database host',
         user: 'root',
-        password: 'dn4F9#Fld49-/#9j',
+        password: 'password',
         database: 'bloxby'
     });

-Additionally, you need the credentials of an admin user of the builder site and pass it in the :code:`signIn` function called at line 91 of the :code:`index.js` file.
+Additionally, you need the credentials of an admin user from the builder site passed in the :code:`signIn` function called at line 91 of the :code:`index.js` file.
-To setup this node server on a fresh server, you just need to clone this repo :code:`git clone https://github.com/damey2011/django-bloxby.git` and then navigate into the :code:`node_api` folder.
+To setup this node server on a fresh server *(could as well run in the same server the bloxby instance runs in)*, you just need to clone this repo :code:`git clone https://github.com/damey2011/django-bloxby.git` and then navigate into the :code:`node_api` folder.
 Next, run :code:`./setup_node_api.sh`.
 This installs all the dependencies needed to run the node_js application including npm and the Node V8 runtime itself.
 Then, install the project dependencies by running :code:`npm install`.
 Once all these are done, you can start the server by running
 :code:`./start_node_api.sh`.
 All together, after configuring the :code:`index.js` with the correct database details.
 The lines of code below would setup and get the